top of page

 Another way we dealt with the problem was to smear vaseline in the string grooves.
 I also used graphite, that is, pencil lead.
 These things helped, but nothing worked all the time.

-Back to the Kahler; when the lock-nut is behind the regular nut, as in the original system on my Charvel, the strings still slide through the grooves in the nut!
+Back to the JT6 Whammy; when the lock-nut is behind the regular nut, as in the original system on my Charvel, the strings still slide through the grooves in the nut!
 So the tuning issues were still present, though mitigated somewhat.

-So after deciding to keep the guitar, and coming to the conclusion that the locking system basically worked, I had a local tech put a locking nut on it, which replaced the regular nut.
-That worked!
+So after deciding to keep the guitar, and coming to the conclusion that the locking system worked, I had a local tech put a locking nut on it, which replaced the regular nut.
 It stays in tune even with extreme whammy bar use.

-After many years of playing that guitar, it became difficult to find parts for the Kahler so I had the same tech replace it with a Floyd Rose.
+After many years of playing that guitar, it became difficult to find parts for the JT6 so I had the same tech replace it with a Floyd Rose.

-I've only recently reduced the gigs I use it on because of my acquisition of a 1972 Telecaster which I like better tone-wise.
+I've reduced the gigs on which I use the Charvel only because of my acquisition of a 1972 Telecaster which I like better tone-wise.
 I still use the Charvel when a whammy bar is required a la Hendrix, Prince, any 80's Rock or Surf Music.

-I've recently been told by the owner of one of the stores at which I teach that these 80's-era Charvel-Jacksons now have some collectability.
+A few years ago I was told by the owner of one of the stores at which I was teaching that these 80's-era Charvel-Jacksons now have some collectability.

 Sweet!
 I only paid $300.00 for it brand-new.
 I wonder if the installation of the Floyd Rose has reduced its collectability value?
-I don't care - I'm functionally-oriented, and the Floyd Rose works better.
+I don't care - I'm functionally-oriented, and the Floyd Rose works better than the JT6.

 My original impression of the Charvel line of guitars was that they were cheap Jacksons.
 Now it seems they are enjoying somewhat of a renaissance in and of themselves.
 It's amazing how perspectives change over 30 years.